-When you log in to the electronic network the ip address 192.168.1.1 on your router as you have reached the full authority.When you enter the administration panel of your wireless router or modem, you can do some basic settings, DNS, PROXY, network management, WLAN (WiFi), LAN, WAN Protocol settings, Virtual routing, IP Qos, NAT virtual server, DMZ, a variety of security options, DHCP client, WPS, DSL, ADSL, MAC are all adjustments to the blocking and other changes.
+When you have logged in to 192.168.1.1, you will get all the permissions of the wireless router.
+In the router’s management panel, you can make some basic settings.
+Such as DNS, PROXY, network management, WLAN (WiFi), LAN, WAN Protocol settings, Virtual routing, IP Qos, NAT virtual server, DMZ, a variety of security options, DHCP client, WPS, DSL, ADSL, MAC are all adjustments to the blocking and other changes.

 How to Log in to 192.168.1.1

 - Enter http://192.168.1.1/ into address bar of your IE browser.

 - You should see a page with router details, which will ask your username and password.

 Sometimes, we may encounter a problem of logon failure: The browser cannot successfully access the router.
 The first step is to ping 192.168.1.1.
 To do this, we need to click ‘START’ menu(if your computer system is Windows), then click ‘Run’ menu, enter ‘CMD’, this will popup a command window.
 Enter ‘ping 192.168.1.1’ in the command window, watch the result.
 If it shows ‘Reply from 192.168.1.1’, it means your network is OK, if it shows ‘request time out’, it means you cann’t connect to your wireless router.